gilbarbara/hooks/docs/useInterval.md

 # useInterval

 Execute the callback repeatedly with the specified delay.
-It can be paused by setting the delay to `null`.
+It can be paused by setting the delayMs to `null`.

 ## Usage